DROPIDEA0/ANALYZER-DROPIDEA/replit.md

 Vite is used as the build tool for frontend assets, providing fast development builds and optimized production bundles.
 The configuration supports React JSX compilation and CSS processing with PostCSS and Tailwind.

 ## Internationalization
-The application is built with comprehensive Arabic language support, including RTL text direction, Arabic font families (Cairo, Tajawal, Almarai), and culturally appropriate UI patterns.
+The application is built with comprehensive Arabic language support, including RTL text direction, and IBM Plex Sans Arabic as the primary font family for optimal Arabic text rendering and modern appearance.
+The system supports culturally appropriate UI patterns and fully supports RTL layouts.

 # External Dependencies